-Today I'd like to introduce you to Time to Interactive—a performance metric that focuses on what users see and experience.
+In this post, we will introduce you to Time to Interactive—a performance metric focusing on what users see and experience.

-There is a trend of people recommending and using paint based metrics as part of their web performance analysis.
-First Paint and First Meaningful Paint are very useful indicators because they describe key moments of our content rendering.
+There is a trend of people recommending and using paint-based metrics as part of their web performance analysis.
+First Contentful Paint and Largest Contentful Paint are beneficial indicators because they describe vital moments of our content rendering.

-You’ve likely once tapped on a link, at the moment when the browser decided to render more content, change the font or some other jarring moment.
-Suddenly, without any other input from your side, you’ve been relocated to a different section on the page or even another website.
+You’ve likely once tapped on a link at the moment when the browser decided to render more content.
+Suddenly, you were relocated to a different section of the page or another website without additional input from your side.
 Frustrating, right?
-The reason behind this behavior is a non-interactive moment when the browser’s main thread is blocked. 🙈
+The reason behind this behaviour is a non-interactive moment when the browser’s main thread is blocked.

-Seeing as all user interface interactions and updates are managed in this single-threaded environment, the main thread becomes blocked when a single long-running operation prevents the completion of the next process in the pipeline.
+As the browser manages all user interface interactions and updates in this single-threaded environment, the main thread becomes blocked when a single long-running operation prevents the completion of the following process in the pipeline.

-Subtly blocking the main thread is far more destructive on mobile devices.
-Tasks that take 50ms on a high powered desktop can take 3-5X longer on a phone.
+Blocking the main thread is far more destructive on mobile devices.
+Tasks that take 50ms on a high-powered desktop can take 3-5X longer on a phone.
 That results in lockups, poor animation, janky scrolling and battery drain.

 First Interactive and Consistently Interactive, later known as First Idle and Time to Interactive, are defined and calculated as follows:

-These metrics help us to accurately calculate when an application is ready for interaction, and will likely respond in timely manner.
+These metrics help us to accurately calculate when an application is ready for interaction and will likely respond on time.

-Optimizing your web app or site with Time to Interactive in mind means better user experience since you’ll mitigate the risk of blocked UI elements.
+Optimizing your web app or site with Time to Interactive means a better user experience since you’ll mitigate the risk of blocked interface elements.

-In a recent case study about Pinterest’s Progressive Web App, the team observed 60% higher user engagement after reducing Time to Interactive from 23s to 5.6s, and to 3.9s on repeat visits! 👏
+In a recent case study about Pinterest’s Progressive Web App, the team observed 60% higher user engagement after reducing Time to Interactive from 23s to 5.6s and 3.9s on repeat visits.

-First Idle and Time to Interactive can be monitored using Calibre’s automated web performance tests.
+We can monitor Time to Interactive using Calibre’s automated web performance tests:

-Time to Interactive is also integrated into Lighthouse.
-You can run the performance audit report from your Chrome browser dev tools.
+Lighthouse also has Time to Interactive built-in.
+You can run the performance audit report from your Chrome developer tools:

-Time to interactive gives us valuable insight to people’s experience when using our web apps.
-The trend of creating more human-centric performance metrics is the right direction.
+Time to Interactive gives valuable insight into people’s experiences using sites and applications.
 It helps us to understand the importance of creating accessible and responsive products.

 Radimir is a Frontend engineer at Project A Services.
 Find him on Twitter.